Constitutional Court Procedure Act

 (Res Judicata)

-A party shall not re-petition the same case in respect of which the Constitutional Court has rendered judgement or ruling on the merits.
+A party shall not re-petition the same case in respect of which the Constitutional Court has rendered a judgment or an order on the merits.

 Article 41